Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Experiments

-Our main observations are: (1) The samples assigned to nodes with the same degree tend to be almost the same (i.e., the variance is small), (2) Fewer samples tend to be assigned to high-degree agents, and (3) The behavior is quite consistent in both synthetic and real networks.
-The first two observations are consistent with \pref{thm: degree bound}, which states that assigning $\order(\frac{1}{d_i})M(\epsilon)$ samples to agent $i$ can make sure everyone learns a good model.
+Our main observations are: (1) The samples assigned to nodes with the same degree tend to be almost the same (i.e., the variance is small), (2) Fewer samples tend to be assigned to high-degree agents.
+These observations are consistent with Theorem \ref{thm: degree bound}, which states that sample assignment has negative correlation with degree.

-\textbf{Tightness of bounds. } We empirically show the performance of the bounds in \pref{thm: general tight bound}.
-Here, all influence factors $v_{ij}$s are generated randomly from $[0,1]$ (please see \pref{app:more_experiments} for more details, including on other influence factors).
-For each network, the random influence factors are generated 100 times.
-Let $err_u$ and $err_l$ be the maximum relative error of the upper and lower bound in \pref{thm: general tight bound} respectively among these random experiments.
-We visualize the performance of bounds by choosing the random experiment such that $err_u$ is reached and see that those two bounds are very tight on synthetic networks: (1) for SF (Figure \ref{T_PL}), the maximum $err_u = 5.3\%$ and the maximum $err_l = 0.9\%$, (2) for RR (Figure~\ref{T_W_RR}), the maximum $err_u = 5\mathrm{e}{-3}\%$ and the maximum $err_l = 3\mathrm{e}{-6}\%$, and (3) for ER (Figure~\ref{T_ER}), the maximum $err_u = 0.9\%$ and the maximum $err_l = 7.4\%$.
+\textbf{Tightness of bounds (Theorem \ref{thm: general tight bound}). } We empirically show the performance of the bounds in Theorem \ref{thm: general tight bound}.
+Here, all influence factors $v_{ij}$s are generated randomly from $[0,1]$.
+For each kind of synthetic network, we generate 150 different instances with different number of nodes $n$ and $v_{ij}$s.
+We meausure the performance of bounds in Theorem \ref{thm: general tight bound} by relative error (i.e $\frac{|U \text{ or } L - \sum_{i \in [n]} m_i^*|}{\sum_{i \in [n]} m_i^*}$ where $U$ is the upper bound in Theorem \ref{thm: general tight bound} and $L$ is the max of $1$ (trivial lower bound) and the lower bound in Theorem \ref{thm: general tight bound}).
+We visualize the relative error through frequency distributions of generated networks.
+Our observation is that the bounds are very tight for scale-free graphs (Figure \ref{T_PL}), Erdos-Renyi random graphs (Figure~\ref{T_ER}), and random d-regular graphs (Figure~\ref{T_RR}).

-Surprisingly, the upper and lower bounds coincide with the optimal solution for random regular graphs.
-We speculate that random regular graphs satisfy the condition in \pref{lem:closed-form} (with high probability), which makes these two bounds equal to the optimal solution.
-Table \ref{real_network_table} shows the performance of our bounds for real-world networks, which are relatively tight for all of them.

-We also test the performance of the asymptotically tight bounds for random d-regular graphs in \pref{lem:regular} when the influence factors are uniform with $v_{ij} = \alpha = 1$.
-In Figure \ref{T_RR}, the yellow estimator line is $\max\{\frac{n}{d^2}, 1\}$ for an $n$-node $d$-regular graph.
-It is very close to the optimal solution, which supports our theoretical bounds.
+For real-world networks, we generate 50 different $v_{ij} \in [0,1]$ and denote the maximum relative error of upper/lower bounds as $err_u/err_l$.
+From Table \ref{real_network_table}, the relative errors are still relatively small for real-world networks, showing the tightness of our bounds.